 Pre-requisite...
 Block cookies.
 All of them.
 Third-party and first.
 Some third-party cookies are now masquerading as first-party cookies, which means they'll still function if you only block third-party.
 If you need cookies for specific sites, clear the domains as exceptions.
 You can do this in Firefox or Chromium-based browsers.
 Better still, use separate browsers for the sites that need cookies, and keep cookies fully disabled when randomly browsing.
 If you need to log into Google services (or multiple services from another tech giant), group all of the services into one browser, allow it to accept first-party cookies, and don't use that browser for anything else.

 Method 3...
 This is an extreme version of the above, which affords much more watertight privacy, but also results in much more disruption to pages.
-That's how cybertech's punishment system works.
 Use uBlock Origin with JavaScript disabled, as described above, but also with ALL third-party content hard-blocked.
 To achieve the latter, you need to add the rule ||.^$third-party to the My Filters pane.
 Test to see if the rule is working by clicking the uBlock shield icon on the browser toolbar as you visit sites.
-If you can't see a rundown of the individual trackers on the page, you'll need to hit the More button near the base of the dialogue.
+If you can't see a rundown of the individual trackers in the uBlock dropdown, you'll need to hit the More button near the base of its dialogue.
 All reported domains except the first-party at the top should have red identifiers, indicating that they're blocked.
-If you're seeing greens or ambers for any third party domains, the rule is not working in your particular browser.
-Try ||.$third-party in this instance.
+With all third-party content blocked, you won't have to worry about tracking pixels.
+They can theoretically load from the first-party domain, but that would be pointless because the first-party site knows you're there anyway.

 Method 4...
-Allow JavaScript, images and third-party content, but shut down your Web connection once the page has loaded.
+Use uBlock Origin with JavaScript enabled, but shut down your Web connection once the page has loaded.
 Try this method when you're forced to view a JavaScript-dependent page.
-The surveillanceware will load, but so-called "events" can't be monitored, because there's no connection through which live data transfer can travel.
-If you have cookies enabled, the site can still potentially use a service worker to monitor scrolls and events locally and then send them to the website after the connection reopens.
+Surveillance scripts running from the server-side will probably load, but so-called "events" can't be monitored, because there's no connection through which live data transfer can travel.
+If you have cookies enabled, the site can still potentially use a service worker to monitor scrolls and events locally and then send the data to the website after the connection reopens.
+This is a compelling reason why you should block cookies.
 See my service workers post on blogspot for full details on how to incapacitate them.
-This method does not protect you anything like as well as the above three, but it will normally allow you to view the page without disruption, whilst avoiding the most dystopian of the spyware.

 Method 5...
 Use the Lynx browser in conjunction with Frogfind.
 This will only show you the text on a given page, but if the page is loadable, you should get a readable layout, and you don't have to think about anything as regards blocking.
 Lynx will just block every piece of surveillanceware if used with cookies disabled, as described in the post I linked to.